Rise and Fall of Tartaria

 1375 - Catalan Atlas

 To my knowledge, this is the first map which uses the word Tartaria.
-But not as a placemark; it’s only mentioned in one inscription near Caspian mountains:
+But not as a placemark - it is only mentioned in one inscription near the Caspian mountains:

 The Caspian Mountains where Alexander saw trees so tall that their canopies touch the clouds.
 This is where he almost died had it not been for Satan who took him out of there using his arts.
 And with his stratagem he locked here the Tartarians Gog and Magog; and for them, he ordered made two metal images above described.
 Item he locked here many diverse races who don’t hesitate to eat all kinds of raw meat, and from this group will come the Antichrist and their end will be caused by the fire that will fall from the sky and will confound them.
 (Source)